3rd Algerian Infantry Division: Creation and composition

 The 3e DIA was awarded four citations at the orders of the armed forces between 1943 and 1945, along with the 1st Free French Division (1re DFL), which also received four citations.
 The 3e DIA was considered the most decorated division of the Second World War, with all forming regiments having been awarded a French Fourragere.

-The 3rd Armored Division is the modern successor of the 3rd Algerian Infantry Division.
-The 3rd Division was recreated in 2016 with the cadre of the reorganization of the French Army.
+The 3rd Division is the modern successor of the 3rd Algerian Infantry Division.
+The 3rd Division was recreated in 2016 as part of the reorganization of the French Army.

 Insignia & motto

 The division insignia represents a winged statuette of the "Victory of Cirta" (une statuette ailée, la "Victoire de Cirta"), discovered in 1855 in Constantine (old Cirta in the province of Numidia), and is the representation of the Roman Goddess protector of the emperors and venerated by the Roman army.